mikelgo/angular-kit-observe/libs/rx-observe/README.md

 export class AppModule {}
 ```

-In your custom components you have access to the context via `STREAM_DIR_CONTEXT` injection token.
+In your custom components you have access to the context via `OBSERVE_DIRECTIVE_CONTEXT` injection token.

 ```typescript
 @Component({